-This daily world report dates to 18:00 GMT on Saturday 5 December 2020.
+This daily world report dates to 18:00 GMT on Friday 5 March 2021.

 Because of its surreptitious infectiousness (asymptomatic transmission), V2 has proven unstoppable.
 No country contained their epidemic.
 Lockdowns at best barely slow viral spread.
 A study of 149 countries found lockdowns and social distancing restrictions correlated with only an average 13% reduction in reported cases.
 Countries lauded for their handling of covid in the spring have had uncontrolled resurgences during the autumn.

 Few countries have bothered with more than limited, selective testing.
 Hence the virus readily moves through populations surreptitiously via asymptomatic transmission.